saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/specialized-environments.md

   docker run \
       -e SAUCE_USERNAME=${SAUCE_USERNAME} \
       -e SAUCE_ACCESS_KEY=${SAUCE_ACCESS_KEY} \
-      --network="host" \
       -it saucelabs/sauce-connect
   ```

 If desired, you can specify any additional [SC CLI arguments](/dev/cli/sauce-connect-proxy/) here.

-Ensure that you have `--network="host"` set as an argument, otherwise Sauce Connect within the Docker container will not be able to access your local services in the host machine.
+If your tests are using localhost addresses, you should also set `--network="host"` as an argument in the above script.
+Otherwise Sauce Connect within the Docker container will not be able to access your local services in the host machine.

 ### Running the SC Docker Image with a CI/CD Pipeline
 If you want to run this Docker image as part of your CI/CD pipeline, you can run the following steps: